ctaylo37/crtinteractive/elmo.md

 				<div id="step-4" class="col-md-12 mt-5">
 					<h4>Step 4: Visual Design</h4>
 					<p>During the protoyping phase I began to gain an understanding of what components we would need to build the UI.
-For the visual design phase I started by designing the UI in Adobe XD to get the look and feel correct, and then built the HTML components using Bootstrap.
+For the visual design phase I started in Adobe XD to get the look and feel correct, and then built the HTML components using Bootstrap.
 This turned into me building a component library with Bootstrap and self hosting it for internal PayPal apps to use.</p>

 					<h5>Visual Design from Adobe</h5>
 					<div class="crt-card p-0 mt-4">